Website structure design for multiple languages (Aug 2020)

 At the top some colors are defined that are used throughout the CCS.
 These are the 4 shades of blue, level 1 being the darkest.

 The body is the main top level grid container.
 The .menu is a nested grid container for the site menu.
 The nested grid container for the page links is not defined yet, it is not used yet.
-The '.menu a' classes definitions are to mark up the links to mimic a button.

 The 'menu nav' section defines an underline for the current page.
 So the user can see where he is in the menu.